gracefulife/clova-developer-guide/en/CEK/Guides/LinkUserAccount.md

 * The page shall keep sending the `state` parameter to the redirect URL (`redirect_uri`).

 **Authorization URL** is a page supporting login UI for users to authenticate their account.
-It should be entered when [registering an extension](/DevConsole/Guides/CEK/Register_Extension.md) in Clova Developer Console. **Authorization URL** will be called along with the following parameter if a user [sets account linking] (/DevConsole/Guides/CEK/Register_Extension.md#SetAccountLinkning) of the extenstion.
+It should be entered when [registering an extension](/DevConsole/Guides/CEK/Register_Extension.md) in Clova Developer Console. **Authorization URL** will be called along with the following parameter if a user [sets account linking](/DevConsole/Guides/CEK/Register_Extension.md#SetAccountLinkning) of the extenstion.

 | Parameter name     | Description                                         |
 |---------------|---------------------------------------------|